memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 }
 ```

-If you like `vscode` and use [Nordic](https://www.nordicsemi.com/)'s MCUs, you can also have a look at their [extension pack](https://nrfconnect.github.io/vscode-nrf-connect/), which comes with a graphical *devicetree* and *KConfig* extension, debugging support, and much more:
+If you like `VS Code` and use [Nordic](https://www.nordicsemi.com/)'s MCUs, you can also have a look at their [extension pack](https://nrfconnect.github.io/vscode-nrf-connect/), which comes with a graphical *devicetree* and *KConfig* extension, debugging support, and much more:

 ![]({% img_url practical-zephyr/nrf-vscode.png %})